rust-lang/rust/doc/adding_lints.md

 (category will default to nursery if not provided).
 This command will create two files: `tests/ui/foo_functions.rs` and `clippy_lints/src/foo_functions.rs`, as well as run `cargo dev update_lints` to register the new lint.
-For cargo lints, two project hierarchies (fail/pass) will be created under `tests/ui-cargo`.
+For cargo lints, two project hierarchies (fail/pass) will be created by default under `tests/ui-cargo`.

 Next, we'll open up these files and add our lint!